 I like delegation because it’s so ridiculously simple: see what needs to be done and ask for help It’s quick and can be done at any natural break in the day.

-I set a time frame for my people when I delegate.
+I set a time frame for my people when I delegate mini chores.
 I’ll let everyone know I expect this to take fifteen to twenty minutes max.
 Mini tasks set within specific time frames communicate our rock bottom expectations in ridiculously clear terms and helps people see the end in sight.
 Knowing that this is not a week-long Chore Summit will help everyone relax.

 Before you delegate, communicate your needs to your team.
 Be firm, but kind.
 The most effective language sounds less like “you need to do this” and more like “this is what I need.
 Delegation helps me communicate my needs and ask for help when I need it; this helps keep our family in a healthy place!